What's the puzzle and news with this biggest Ficus Macrophylla ssp columnaris?

 - The giant Banyan tree of India is no match for the beauty of the Tenerife fig either.
 A fire destroyed its center and now only a very vast forest of air root columns seems to be left.

 - A similar spread out variety called Wonderboom stands in the Pretoria Zoo of South Africa.

 - Meantime the size of the Tenerife specimen's canopy is not mentioned anywhere.
 Its glossy green fig leaves look about 4cm long.

 - Note above that some fairly strong trunks near the ficus crown seem to have molten together, possibly with air roots that had bunked.
 This is special indeed.

 - Important question: Is this Tenerife Lord Howe Banyan fig pollinated by the only suitable wasp the Pleistodontes frogatti?

 Note: Both the insects and the florescence with male and female flowers on the same tree depend on each other for pollination or reproduction.
 In fact the wasp is placing its eggs into the flowers which hatch from the later fruit that is much smaller than the commercial fig.

-When the Ficus Macrophylla may not need to strangle
+When the gigantic Tenerife Ficus may not need to strangle

 The photo below is another example of my thesis that the famous Tenerife Lord Howe fig is at